 Can my landlord force me out without going to court?
 Can he shut off my utilities or change my locks?

 No. A landlord cannot breach the peace to forcibly evict a tenant without a court order.
-A landlord can’t lock out a tenant, disrupt utilities or refuse to make repairs to force out a tenant without going through court.
+A landlord can’t lock out a tenant, disrupt utilities or refuse to make repairs to force out a tenant without going through the Court Eviction Process.

 Can I be evicted for getting sick?